seanhuck/ownServer-quick-start/README.md

 * Install and configure an ownServer server.
 * Enable connection to an ownServer server using the server's IP address and port 8080.
 * How to add a user account.
-* How to connect to an ownServer server using a desktop or mobile client.
+* How to connect to ownServer using a desktop or mobile client.